It was a busy October morning in Ann Arbor. The weather was particularly cold. At any rate, I was determined to get to

 the dance academy.
 I decided to officially make my leap back into the real world.
 I’m quite nervous, and not at all sure how things will go with Courtney or Keyla.

 I wish I could have walked, but the wind was just too frigid.
 There was snow all over the side of the roads.
 It was inevitable I had to drive my car.
 Wow, it had been such a long time since I drove it.
 The last time I took it out was when Leo and I attended our graduation parties.
 Boy! those were the days.
 I can still hear his voice calling out.

 “We did it, Mia!”

-I could not be at their house anymore.
-Each time I walked the reminders of Leo were everywhere—pictures all the way from grade school to graduation.
+I couldn’t bear their house anymore.
+Each time I walked there, the reminders of Leo were everywhere—pictures all the way from grade school to graduation.
 My parents tell me Mrs. Dancy has not touched his room.
 She just left things the way he had them.

 Here goes nothing.